duongduc388222/duongduc388222/README.md

 **Rice University** — Research Assistant · *Mar 2026 – Present*

-- Built *Sketch&Sample*, a streaming inference framework for KV-cache eviction using Weighted Reservoir Sampling to retain high-entropy tokens and diversity.
-- Delivered 3–10× decode throughput and 2.5× prefill speedup on long-context generation by optimizing the full attention layer.
+- Co-first author of *Nexus Sampling*, a training-free KV-cache eviction method that replaces the deterministic top-K every prior method relies on with weighted reservoir sampling over an iterative walk that surfaces bridge tokens.
+- At 80% cache eviction, matched dense attention within ~1 point on LongBench while shrinking per-sequence cache memory up to 10× vs. dense FlashAttention-2, at 1.2–1.3× decode throughput and 15–23% lower per-step latency.
+- Established the method's theoretical guarantees: long-run token survival as a product over steps (vs. top-K's collapse on the first below-cutoff step) and provable hub-amplification of bridge tokens.
-- Researching Langevin dynamics and MCMC sampling to prune latent thought-vector spaces and curb redundant computation.
+- Separately researching Langevin dynamics and MCMC sampling to prune latent thought-vector spaces and curb redundant computation.

 **Stevens Institute of Technology** — Research Assistant · *Dec 2025 – Present*